IBM/storage-protect-galaxy/snap-protect/storage-scale/Readme.md

 ### Requirements and Limitations

-Find below some limitations for the usage of these scripts with IBM Flashsystem:
+Find below some limitations for the usage of these scripts with IBM Storage Scale:

 - Storage Scale version 5.1.9, 5.2.1 and 5.2.2 were tested on RHEL 8 and RHEL 9
 - Storage Scale ESS and Storage Scale software defined deployments were tested
 - Single cluster and remote cluster architectures (Storage Protect instances running in remote cluster) were tested
 - Stretched cluster was tested
 - Each instance must either have dedicated filesystem or dedicated independent fileset for all instance specific backup data and metadata
-- Storage Protect version 8.1.23 and above were tested
+- Storage Protect version 8.1.25 and above were tested
 - Storage Protect disk, file and container pools were tested
 - Volume reuse delay for Storage Protect volumes must be set to the retention period of the snapshots plus 1
 - JSON parser program `jq` is required